meltyourface/blank/posts/Inquiry-into-self/Harmonizing-Self-True-Will-Shadow-Atman-in-Self-Discovery/index.md

 To actualize the True Will, an individual must come to terms with their Shadow.
 The confrontation with the Shadow involves recognizing and embracing the repressed aspects of oneself, which are often experienced as embarrassing, shameful, or even frightening.
 By acknowledging the Shadow, individuals dismantle the barriers preventing them from realizing their full potential.

-Jungian psychology and Eastern spiritual practices share the concept of integrating opposites: the conscious and unconscious mind, the good and evil within us, light and darkness.
+**Jungian psychology and Eastern spiritual practices share the concept of integrating opposites**: the conscious and unconscious mind, the good and evil within us, light and darkness.
 By acknowledging and embracing both sides of our nature, we can achieve a more authentic and balanced sense of self.

 Atman is the innermost divine essence that transcends worldly limitations and dualities.
 To realize one's Atman is, in a sense, to manifest one's True Will and harmoniously integrate the Shadow.
 It is to recognize one's eternal, unchanging self beyond the fluctuations of temporal existence.